ckidney-beans/Journey-into-Coding/content/index.md

 Whether you're a seasoned developer who wants to watch this journey with amusement, a fellow learner looking for solidarity, or just my mom checking to see if I'm sticking with my new hobby (hi Mom!), feel free to follow along.

-Remember: Gardens grow with time, attention, and the occasional desperate Stack Overflow search at 2 AM.
+Remember: Gardens grow with time, attention, and the occasional desperate AI searches for debugging.

 *Last updated: April 24, 2025*